ethman/bespoke-demo/README.md

 ### Audio Demos

+**NOTE:** Both demos are monophonic and sampled at 16 kHz.
+We recommend listening on headphones.

 #### Take On Me by A-ha

 We want to isolate the famous synthesizer melody in the mixture.
-Listen here:
+This bespoke network was trained on mixtures of the Synthesized Target and the Input Mixture below:

 | Name                            | Audio                                                                                    | Comments                                                                   |